Book – Essentialism, The disciplined pursuit of less (Summary)

-Essentialist actually explores more options before committing, as they go big on only vital few ideas.
+Essentialists actually explore more options before committing, as they go big on only a vital few ideas.
 Few ideas for exploring more –

 - Escape to think.
 Non-essentialist is too busy doing to think about life, while Essentialist escape and explore life.

 - Looking for what is essential in information, listening to what is not being said.